 Things to do in Karpenisi

 Karpenisi town itself is a stunning place.
-The town is the capital of the Evritania region of Greece and is larger than you may imagine.
 With ample coffee shops, tavernas, bars, and stores, Karpenisi has everything you need for a short stay.
 This is the perfect base for a wider exploration of Evritania.

 Visit Neo Mikro Chorio

-Palio Mikro Chorio translates to “old little village” – a description that perfectly fits the quaint, picturesque nature of the settlement.
 Travelling here feels like a journey back in time.
-The village is characterised by bustling cobbled squares filled with maple trees, and old water fountains where locals sit and admire the views of the leafy green valley below.
+The village is characterised by bustling cobbled squares filled with maple trees, and old water fountains that act as a popular rendezvous point for locals.

-Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs, and charming stores selling local products.
+Navigate your way through the labyrinth-like network of narrow passageways and cobbled streets to uncover traditional architecture, idyllic Orthodox churches laden with vibrant frescoes and colourful roofs.
+You will also find many charming stores selling local products.

-Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs such as chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.
+Heading into one of the artisanal shops owned by the elderly locals is also a great spot for shopping for edible souvenirs.
+For instance, chestnut marmalade, candied fruits, homemade fruit liqueur, and jam.

 Embark on a Pilgrimage to the Monastery of Proussos